j-k-garrett/REGREEN_Paris_heat/README.md

 Joanne K. Garrett, Neil Bird, Tim Taylor, Elizabeth McCarthy, David Fletcher, Benedict W. Wheeler, Laurence Jones

 # Code description
-Code is currently not reproducible as the data is not included
+Code is currently not reproducible as the data is not included.

+Knit each script in order, at the beginning of each script, make sure all the required libraries are installed and set own locations for data and figure folders.

 `greenspace_processing.rmd`
 - Reads in the greenspace data